• Home /

 Types of VA Loans

-The VA Home Loan program guarantees mortgage loans of all types – purchase, refinance, and cash-out refinance.
-It also guarantees construction-related mortgages, so eligible service members can use VA loans to buy, build, or improve residential property.
+The VA Home Loan program guarantees mortgage loans for purchase, refinance, and cash-out refinance.
+It also guarantees construction-related mortgages, enabling eligible service members to use VA loans to buy, build, or improve residential properties.

-VA loans can be used anywhere in the United States, its territories, and its possessions, including Puerto Rico, Guam, the Virgin Islands, American Samoa, and the Northern Mariana Islands.
+VA loans are available across the United States, its territories, and possessions, including Puerto Rico, Guam, the Virgin Islands, American Samoa, and the Northern Mariana Islands.

 VA Purchase Loan

-VA purchase loans are mortgage loans used to purchase an owner-occupied home.
-Homes may be 1-4 units, attached or detached, and must meet VA minimum property requirements.
-No down payment is required, and neither are ongoing mortgage insurance payments.
+VA purchase loans are used to buy owner-occupied homes, which may be 1-4 unit properties, attached or detached, and must meet VA minimum property requirements.
+No down payment or ongoing mortgage insurance is required.

 Native American Direct Loan (NADL)

-The VA Native American Direct Loan is for veterans who are Native American, married to a Native American, and want to buy a home on federal trust land.
-The Department of Veterans Affairs issues NADL mortgages, and NADL interest rates can be as much as 1.5 percentage points below standard VA mortgage rates.
+The VA’s Native American Direct Loan program is available to veterans who are Native American or married to a Native American and want to buy, build, or improve homes on federal trust land.
+These loans often have lower interest rates than standard VA loans.

-1. Get your Certificate of Eligibility (COE) from the VA website
+1. Obtain your Certificate of Eligibility (COE) from the VA’s eBenefits website or via mail.

-2. Set your monthly housing budget and decide whether you want to make an optional down payment
+2. Set a housing budget and decide whether to make an optional down payment.

-3. Get a mortgage pre-approval that performs a review of credit and income
+3. Get a mortgage pre-approval, which includes reviewing credit and income.

-4. Select a real estate agent from a personal referral or online web service
+4. Choose a real estate agent through referrals or online searches.

-5. Find your ideal home and submit a sales contract with the proper VA clauses
+5. Find your home and submit a purchase offer with the required VA clauses.

-6. Negotiate your sales contract for terms and closing date
+6. Negotiate your sales contract, including the closing date and any seller concessions.

-9. Receive and review your VA disclosures and mortgage approval contract
+9. Review your VA disclosures and the final mortgage approval contract.

-10. Sign for your home and move in within 60 days
+10. Close on the home and move in within 60 days.

-Certain VA borrowers are exempt from paying funding fees, including Purple Heart recipients, veterans with service-related disabilities, and surviving spouses of service members who receive Dependency and Indemnity Compensation.
+Some VA borrowers are exempt from paying the Funding Fee, such as Purple Heart recipients, veterans with service-related disabilities, and surviving spouses of veterans receiving Dependency and Indemnity Compensation (DIC).

 Frequently Asked Questions About VA Loans

-Do I apply for VA loans with the Department of Veterans Affairs?
+Do I apply for a VA loan directly with the Department of Veterans Affairs?

-Can I use my VA Home Loan benefits if my income is marijuana-derived?
+Can I use my VA loan benefit if my income is from the marijuana industry?

 Citations